Store In Hudson Valley Permanently Closes After 37-Year Run

 The store held deep discount sales until the final day in the last week of August when they told shoppers to bring bags and take what was left for free.

-Store officials said all other locations, including those in Dutchess County, Poughkeepsie, Orange County, Chester, New Windsor, Pine Bush, and Montgomery, will remain open.
+Store officials said all other locations, including those in Dutchess County (in Poughkeepsie), and Orange County (in Chester, New Windsor, Pine Bush, and Montgomery), will remain open.

 The business also offers online shopping at www.justabuck.com.